There are times in a basketball game when shooting a standard layup just won’t get you the job done.

 In order to successfully shoot a floater as efficiently as you can, it’s important to know when you should actually be attempting to shoot a floater as opposed to any other form of shot.

-The main purpose of a floater is to to make it much harder for the defenders to block your shot.
+The main purpose of a floater is to make it much harder for the defenders to block your shot.
 This is done by shooting with a trajectory that goes above where the defender can realistically make the block and is most effective by taking your shot from around the top of the key.

-The reason it’s effective to shoot from around the top of the key is due to it making the timing and placement of your shot to accurately predict.
+The reason it’s effective to shoot from around the top of the key is due to it making the timing and placement of your shot easier to accurately predict.
 By contrast, if you were to drive straight to the basket for your shot, it would be fairly obvious to defenders as to where and when you’ll be taking that shot, making it easier for them to put themselves in a good position to swat it away.

-Another way to give yourself a better chance of sinking a floater is to ensure it’s being shot by a quick player with good shooting stats, and to that the defender trying to block it is bigger and slower than the shooter.
+Another way to give yourself a better chance of sinking a floater is to ensure it’s being shot by a quick player with good shooting stats, and that the defender trying to block it is bigger and slower than the shooter.